apache/openwhisk-wskdeploy/docs/wskdeploy_apigateway_open_api_spec.md

 - the root key is now project as the open api specification is a project wide concept.
 - a new `config` key specifying where the Open API Specification is located.

 The `config` key under `project` in the manifest file specifies where the Open API Specification is located.
 The keyword `config` was chosen to remain consistent with the `config-file` terminology in OpenWhisk CLI flag option.
 The Open API Specification describes in a JSON document the the base path, endpoint, HTTP verb, and other details describing the API.
-For example, the document above describes a GET endpoint at `/hello/world` that recieves JSON as input and returns JSON as output.
+For example, the document above describes a GET endpoint at `/hello/world` that receives JSON as input and returns JSON as output.

 ### Deploying